Tobacco Growing Guide · Nicotiana tabacum & rustica

 Nicotiana tabacum — sun-cured

-Small-leafed aromatic tobaccos grown in the Mediterranean basin, Balkans, and Middle East.
+Small-leafed aromatic tobaccos from the Mediterranean, Balkans, and Middle East.
 Sun-cured on frames for 2–4 weeks.
-Oriental tobaccos are prized for their complex aromatic oils — the result of semi-arid growing conditions and low plant nutrition.
-The "secret ingredient" in premium cigarettes and pipe blends.
+Prized for complex aromatic oils — the "secret ingredient" in premium cigarette and pipe blends.

 Rustica / Shag / Mapacho